soumyabani/ctfd-terraform/README.md

 This guide details how to:
 - Deploy a CTFd instance on an AWS EC2 server.
 - Install Terraform.
-- Manage CTFd resources (such as challenges, flags, hints) via Terraform using the [ctfer-io/ctfd provider].[1]
+- Manage CTFd resources (such as challenges, flags, hints) via Terraform.

 ## Prerequisites